cwrc/islandora-etl/transform_to_workbench/README.md

 The `/utilities` directory contains a set of inquiry tools to work with the `islandora7_export.py` format.
 These include:

-* inquiry tools to learn more about how the `mod:name` XML is structured
+* inquiry tools to learn more about how the `mods:name` XML is structured
 * list pages of books
 * EDTF date inspections
 * collection hierarchy information